 specific to its lot from 7 a.m. until 2:30 p.m.
 After 2:30 p.m., preferred commuter

 lots become available to any student permit.
-At 5 p.m., Faculty/Staff lots become available to any student permit until 7 a.m.
-Preferred Resident and Faculty/Staff
+At 5 p.m., Faculty/Staff lots at academic

+buildings become available to any student permit until 7 a.m.
+Preferred Resident and

-May be used by faculty, staff, students and visitors to the University.
-Parking meters
+Parking Meters May be used by faculty, staff, students and visitors to the University.
+A permit

 Residence Life maintains parking meters.
 Broken meters should be reported to Residence

 Life at 573.651.2274 or to Parking Services at 573.651.2310 and the information will

 be forwarded to Residence Life.